 The weight limit of the upper bunk is 200 pounds and the lower bunk and trundle bed each hold up to 250 pounds.
 The maximum mattress height for the upper bunk and trundle is six inches.

-Dorel Living’s Full Over Full Bunk Beds can hold up to 250 pounds each, so they can accommodate older children or teens.
-They’re made of rubber wood and have a traditional Mission-style design that will work in many decor styles.
-The beds have bentwood slats included, so there is no need for a box spring.
-It features a built-in ladder and a full guardrail.
+Dorel Living’s Full Over Full Bunk Bed, able to hold a total of 500 pounds, can easily accommodate older children or teens.
+The bed frame is made of rubber wood and has a traditional Mission-style design that can work with many decor styles.
+A ladder and full guardrail are built in.

 FAQs About Bunk Beds